-Based on the provisions of IFRS 3 Business Combinations, the Cross-Border Merger should be accounted for as a reverse acquisition and the Domestic Merger as a business combination as defined by IFRS 3.
-Considering the relative sizes of the net assets and operations of the businesses respectively contributed by Viohalco Hellenic and Cofidin to Viohalco, Viohalco Hellenic has been identified as the acquirer for accounting purposes while Viohalco and Cofidin have been considered as the acquirees for accounting purposes.
-Accordingly, the assets and liabilities of Viohalco Hellenic have been accounted for based on their precombination carrying amounts, which comply with the Viohalco's accounting policies, while the assets and liabilities of Viohalco and Cofidin have been recorded at their fair values.
+(a) Merger by absorption of Viohalco Hellenic Group and Cofidin as the acquirer for accounting purposes while Viohalco and Cofidin have been considered as the acquirees for accounting purposes.
+Accordingly, the assets and liabilities of Viohalco Hellenic have been accounted for based on their pre-combination carrying amounts, which comply with the Viohalco's accounting policies, while the assets and liabilities of Viohalco and Cofidin have been recorded at their fair values.